dvdme/forecastio-lib-java/README.md

 <dependency>
 	<groupId>com.github.dvdme</groupId>
 	<artifactId>ForecastIOLib</artifactId>
-	<version>LATEST</version>
+	<version>1.6.0</version>
 </dependency>
 ```
-* Versions 1.5.1 to 1.5.5 are on maven.
+* Versions 1.5.1 to lastest `master` are on maven.
 Avoid using 1.5.3  and 1.5.4 because it was having issues building on graddle because of a not so well made jar file.
 I recommend using the latest.
 * If anyone wants to check the auto generated javadocs they are here: [forecastiolib.dme.ninja](http://forecastiolib.dme.ninja)

 ####Update (11-10-2016):